Items Description¶

 Custom Units¶

-Custom Units are not supported by Signal Catalog and their usage prevents migration of the PDC.
+Custom units are not supported by Signal Catalog and their usage prevents migration of the PDC.
 Before defining custom units, consider requesting new standard units via the Service and Support.

 The following example illustrates how to use custom units in the PDC.